kottans/git-course/modules/git-workflow-github.md

 Check this [issue #1](https://github.com/kottans/git-course/issues/1) for example.

-And remember, MarkDown is here to make your issue body easier to read.
+And remember, MarkDown is here to make your issue description easier to read.

 ### Discussion

 **Do**

-- Pick an issue that cannot be resolved for it requires lots of information (e.g. educational materials) or obviously incomplete (a suggestion to add a module).
+- Pick an issue that cannot be resolved easily as it requires lots of information (e.g. educational materials) or obviously incomplete (a suggestion to add a module).
 - Add a comment suggesting how to resolve or complete the issue